zhukovyuri/VIINA/README.md

 ![All events](Figures/Maps/map_ctr_latest.png)

+VIINA data on territorial control are based on four sources:

+1. VIINA event reports on territorial control
+2. Polygon map layers from DeepStateMap (Ukraine)
+3. Polygon map layers from Institute for the Study of War (U.S.)
-VIINA data on territorial control are based on three sources: VIINA event reports on territorial control, polygon map layers from DeepStateMap, and crowdsourced control maps from Wikipedia.
-In cases where the three data sources disagree, a "majority vote" rule is used to determine whether a populated place is under the control of Ukrainian forces, Russian forces, or is being actively contested between the two.
+4. Crowdsourced control maps from Wikipedia

+In cases where these data sources disagree, a "majority vote" rule is used to determine whether a populated place is under the control of Ukrainian forces, Russian forces, or is being actively contested between the two.
+If these "votes" are evenly split, ties are broken in favor of DeepStateMap.

+Note that Institute for the Study of War (ISW) territorial control data are updated less frequently than the other three sources.
+Currently VIINA includes ISW data from 2/23/2024 to 6/30/2024.

 The full set of Ukrainian populated places (N = 33,141) includes all locations in the [GeoNames gazetteer](https://www.geonames.org/) with feature_code's beginning in PPL\*.